 When approaching another vessel head-on, use one short blast of the horn to signal that you intend to change your course to your starboard side.
 If you choose to turn to your port side instead, use two short blasts of the horn.
 When about to use astern propulsion (move in reverse), signal using three short blasts of the horn.
 Whichever sound signal you use in this encounter, the other boat should signal back with the same signal.
 It is only when you are overtaking another bot that they will use a different signal to signal that they agree with your maneuver.

 When you are trying to pass up another boat, you would use two long bursts of the horn followed by one short blast to signal that you want to move to their starboard (right) side of the boat.
 If you decide you want to move to their port (left) side, you would use two long blasts and two short blasts to signal to the boat ahead of you.
 If they agree, they will signal back with four blasts of the horn: one long, one short, one long, and one short blast.

 Sound Signals During Low Visibility For Power-Driven Vessels

-During times of fog there are a few extra signals to keep in mind.
+During times of fog, there are a few extra signals to keep in mind.
 While underway in the water, motorized vessels should sound off with one prolonged blast of their horn every two minutes.
-When stopped in the fog, the skipper should sound off using two prolonged blasts of the horn (with two second between blasts) every two minutes.
+When stopped in the fog, the skipper should sound off using two prolonged blasts of the horn (with two seconds between blasts) every two minutes.

 If a vessel is at anchor during times of low visibility and another vessel approaches, she should sound a bell in the forepart of the ship at a minimum of once a minute and then immediately sound a gong for five seconds.
 Another option, especially for a shorter vessel, is simply to sound off with the horn using one short, one long, and another short blast of the horn to signal the approaching vessel.